adnanbhanji/EU-Chatbot-Reco-System/docs/api_reference.md

 ## Overview

 This API serves as the backend for a chatbot system designed to facilitate carbon emission reporting and user registration via WhatsApp.
-It integrates with OpenAI's GPT-3 for natural language processing and leverages the Vonage API for WhatsApp communication.
+It integrates with Mistral 7B for natural language processing and leverages the Twilio API for WhatsApp communication.
 The primary purpose of this API is to manage the flow of data between the chatbot and the user, ensuring a seamless registration and reporting process.

 ## Authentication